-Children’s House was founded in 1971 as an independent private Montessori school by Phyllis Boardman, and has operated continuously in the same location from that time until the present.
+Children’s House was founded in 1971 as an independent private Montessori school by Phyllis Boardman, and has operated continuously from that time until the present.
 The name, “Children’s House,” was chosen, as it has been by many Montessori schools worldwide, following the name of the first school founded by Dr. Maria Montessori in Rome in 1907, her “Casa dei Bambini.”
-When the school began, the original teachers, Phyllis Boardman and Karen Kerr, were certified Montessori teachers.
+When Children’s House Montessori School began, the original teachers, Phyllis Boardman and Karen Kerr, were certified Montessori teachers.

 Children’s House became a full affiliate of the American Montessori Society in 1975.
 Then, in 1981, Children’s House became a 501 (c) (3) non-profit organization and has remained so to the present.
 Children’s House has been active in the Montessori community here in Oklahoma throughout its existence.
 The school has actively participated in Montessori teacher training and internships.
 In addition, teachers at Children’s House have served as observers and examiners in the teacher training program.
 Some of our past lead teachers have published professional articles in the American Montessori Society, as well as contributed to books published for teachers of young children.